 5 Having explicit conversations with clients about the shame of feedback and their responses to it now and in the past.

 I’d be interested in what you have learned in your own work.

 The best conclusion I can muster today about this topic is that the sting of feedback is an occupational hazard.
-It seems to me we have to risk stinging and being stung in order to live fully but that we should never underestimate how much we might affect our colleagues and clients in the process.
-The pain of shame does not go away with practice but we can stay curious about it and continue to learn how each of us can bear giving, receiving and recovering from that sting over and over.
+We should take care and we should also be courageous and risk stinging and being stung in order to live fully.
+As long as we never underestimate how much we might affect our colleagues and clients with our honesty, we are likely to offer feedback with awareness.
+Shame is uncomfortable but let’s stay curious about it and learn how to bear giving, receiving and recovering from that sting over and over.